Comparing GRE or GMAT:

 The GMAT is designed to evaluate skills specifically relevant to business and management.
 The Integrated Reasoning section measures your ability to interpret and analyze complex data, essential in the business world.

 IV.
-GRE vs. GMAT: Test Format and Duration
+GRE or GMAT: Test Format and Duration

 Another aspect to consider is the test format and duration, as it relates to your test-taking preferences and schedule.